 Avast is a well known and respected antivirus suite.
 But most people don’t know that it also offers a killer deal with the combination of its antivirus and SecureLine VPN.

 Avast’s SecureLine VPN has all the features you would expect from a top-notch VPN.
-It offers military-grade encryption, DNS leak protection, and has multiple servers all around the world.
+It offers military-grade encryption, DNS leak protection, and has multiple servers all around the world if you have Avast Secureline VPN license.
 Throw in Avast’s CleanUp Premium and Passwords Premium, and you’ve got yourself a pretty sweet deal.

 4. BullGuard VPN + Antivirus